 Sets the “visibility” of the selected prims to “hidden”.

 When this value is non-zero, the node prunes the matching primitives.
 If this is

 0, the node instead un-prunes the matching primitives, making them explicitly active or visible.
 This parameter allows you to control the prune/un-prune operation with keyframe animation or an expression (for example, you could prune out the “unfractured” version of an asset at the frame where a fracturing simulation starts).
 In USD terms, this authors an opinion at each time step about the active/visible property of the primitives.

-Note that this cannot affect the visibility of ancestor primitives, so the selected primitives may still not be visible.
+This will not affect the visibility of ancestor primitives, so the selected primitives may still not be visible.
 Use the Configure Primitives node to guarantee the visibility of certain primitives.

 This node only works on primitives that match this pattern.
 This lets you add further refinements to the targeting.
 For example, you can only affect a portion of the scene graph, or only prune primitives with geometry, or only prune Component kinds.

 When pruning a point instancer prim, prune the instances individually instead of the entire instancer at once.
 This is currently only supported when pruning by bounding box.

 If all children of a primitive are being pruned, that parent primitive is pruned instead of pruning the children individually.
 This rule is applied recursively.
 This makes the prune operation much more efficient (at the expense of making it slightly more complicated to re-activate or display one of the pruned children).
 You should leave this on unless you want to un-prune individual children later.

 Creates a USD collection with all the primitives that were modified by this node.